jose-elias-alvarez/nvim-lsp-ts-utils/README.md

     using [eslint_d](https://github.com/mantoni/eslint_d.js). `eslint` will add
     a noticeable delay to each code action.

-  - `eslint_config_fallback` (string, function): path to a fallback ESLint config file that the plugin will use if it can't find a config file in the root directory.
-Set to `nil` by default.

-  - `eslint_disable_if_no_config` (boolean): Disable the source if the plugin can't find an ESLint config file in the root directory.
-Note that this setting requires using a separate ESLint config file and will not work properly when configuring ESLint inside `package.json`.

 - ESLint diagnostics

   Shows ESLint diagnostics for the current buffer as LSP diagnostics.